vkbo/novelWriter/docs/source/usage_interface.rst

 and strikethrough text, as well as four levels of headings.

 In addition to formatting codes, novelWriter allows for comments, a synopsis tag, and a set of keyword and value sets used for tags and references.
+There are also some codes that apply two whole paragraphs.
+See :ref:`a_ui_md_text` below for more details.

 .. _a_ui_md_head: